Vince didn't screw TV Tropes. TV Tropes screwed TV Tropes.

 Part of the "bigger guys" thing is simply that they have more of a physical presence, since it's easier to make a guy look intimidating when he's bigger or taller (and it gives the announcers a go-to factoid to repeat during a dull part in a match.)
 While WWE isn't filled with complete giants right now, most of the wrestlers considered "average-sized" by WWE standards (guys not pushed as giants, such as Cena, Edge, Morrison) are at least 6'2" and over 220 pounds, which is considered above average for the typical man.
 The only really prominent smaller guys are Mysterio and Evan Bourne, who are closer to the American average of 5'9" (Mysterio is in fact considerably shorter than that).

-He also has a thing for gross storylines; his daughter Stephanie confirmed that he wanted to use her first pregnancy to push an incest storyline, with him as the father.
+He also has a thing for Toilet Humor and skeevy storylines: his daughter Stephanie confirmed that he wanted to use her first pregnancy to push an incest storyline, with him as the father(!).
 He also OK'd the Katie Vick saga, probably the most horrible storyline to feature on a pre-watershed television programme.
 Made worse by the fact it was played for laughs.

 Terry Funk called him "the most hardcore man in the business" because he's a multi-millionaire who doesn't need to be hit over the head with chairs week in and week out, but does so anyway to promote a story.
 TERRY F'N FUNK, the father of all Garbage Wrestlers.